-I wouldn’t advice someone with eczema or dry skin type to pick one of these up because of it’s capacity to dry out the skin. – Got this skin type?
-Malin at Bilbo Blue Eyes did a short review on it.
+I wouldn’t advise someone with eczema or dry skin type to pick one of these up because of its capacity to dry out the skin.

 The perfect cleansers to use with the Clarisonic is generally non-foaming gel cleansers.
 Dermalogica MediBac Clearing Skin Wash and Acure Organics Cleansing Gel is two facial washes that I’ve used with the Clarisonic and that I highly recommend.